khaledmustafa91/ruby-task/README.md

 get request `get '/post/:post_id', headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to get an existing post you should have your JWT token and post id
+To get an existing post you should have your JWT token and post id

 ### Output